renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 5. Runs a basic engine/action model where back engine runs as separate process that manages external processes that run the plugins.
 6. I/F between Engine & Plugin processes are defined via C lib, which can be invoked from supported languages *directly*, devoding the need for SWIG abstraction.
 7. A plugin process may manage multiple actions.
-8.
-9. Runs only one mitigation sequence at any one time.
+8. Runs only one mitigation sequence at any one time.
-10. Anomaly detections go stale if not acted upon set time limit.
+9. Anomaly detections go stale if not acted upon set time limit and get aborted.
-11. Ensures every action is invoked with list of outputs from preceding actions in the chain.
+10. Ensures every action is invoked with list of outputs from preceding actions in the chain.
-12. Comes with built-in config for all needed.
-13. Service is self sufficient to run with no external configuration.
+11. Comes with built-in config for all needed.
+Hence self sufficient to run with no external configuration.
-14. Service honors all configuration settings.
+12. Service honors all configuration settings.
-15. Internally LoM service ada
-16. Via conventionsl OS upgrade
-   - OS upgrade tweaked to carry any config update done in current image.
-17. Actions code update is feasible via plugin-actions file update to container's shared host folder.
-   - Actions are executed via plugin-action-c
+13. Running config = Built-in config + config updates
+14. The running config is carried over upon image upgrade.
+15. A CLI for running config is extendeded to LoM service.

 # Overview
 ![image](https://user-images.githubusercontent.com/47282725/205552069-19e7e1d3-5222-4494-af76-7be5f4f1e6cd.png)